w3c/wcag3/guidelines/groups/interactive-components/navigating-content/keyboard-focus-order.md

 status: exploratory
 ---

-The keyboard focus moves sequentially through :term[content] in an order and way that preserves meaning and operability.
+The :term[keyboard focus] moves sequentially through :term[content] in an order and way that preserves meaning and operability.